rjellis/pijp-dti/README.md

 # pijp-dti

-All the steps necessary to process Diffusion Tensor Images.
+All the steps necessary to process diffusion weighted images.

 ```